raven-actions/bot-details/README.md

 ---

-This [GitHub Action](https://github.com/features/actions) allows you to quickly and easily get bot (GitHub App) basic details like name, email, id, ... with GitHub format to use in another action for automation like git push, open PR, etc., and set author/committer in the proper form.
+This [GitHub Action](https://github.com/features/actions) allows you to quickly and easily get bot (GitHub App) basic details like name, email, author/committer, ... in a proper GitHub format to use in the subsequence steps for automation like git commit/push, open PR, etc.

 - Action is platform-independent and tested on all the latest GitHub-hosted runners (`ubuntu-latest`, `macos-latest`, `windows-latest`).